Physical Therapist Visa Sponsorship Jobs in Alaska

 Which visa types are most common for physical therapist roles in Alaska?

-The H-1B is the most common visa for physical therapists in Alaska, as the role meets the specialty occupation requirement given its degree prerequisites.
+The H-1B visa is the most common visa for physical therapists in Alaska, as the role meets the specialty occupation requirement given its degree prerequisites.
 Some employers, particularly those affiliated with government or nonprofit health programs, also sponsor EB-3 immigrant visas for skilled workers.
 Physical therapists from Australia may qualify for the E-3 visa.
-Canadian and Mexican citizens may be eligible under TN status, which includes physical therapy as a qualifying profession.
+Canadian and Mexican citizens may be eligible under TN visa status, which includes physical therapy as a qualifying profession.

 Which cities in Alaska have the most physical therapist sponsorship jobs?